 Using telehealth to provide specialty services is more feasible for rural healthcare facilities than staffing those facilities with specialty providers.
 Telehealth makes a wider range of healthcare services available to rural communities via telemedicine, including:

 - Psychiatry and behavioral health services

 Effective telehealthcare services and programs in rural communities

-- Chronic care management interventions provides patients with access to integrated care during their primary care visits.
+- Chronic care management interventions provide patients with access to integrated care during their primary care visits.

 - Access to emergency care providers in real-time for evaluations and consults with local providers.